-Critical Element Evidence (Record document and page # for future Comments/Notes/Questions/Suggestions Regarding Callent Divinolit reference) State Documentation or Evidence Proficiency Test WIDA's latest editions of the Annual Technical Report (2018-2019) provides evidence of test information function r4.1-7 (TIF) curves to inform item selection and forms creation to Figures for Using Multistage Testing to Enhance target each test form to the intended proficiency levels for Measurement of an English Language the online test (r4.1-2, pp. 2-263 to 2-286) and for the paper Proficiency Test test (r4.1-4, pp. 2-369 to 2-408).
+Critical Element Evidence (Record document and page # for future Comments/Notes/Questions/Suggestions Regarding Critical Diement reference) State Documentation or Evidence Proficiency Test WIDA's latest editions of the Annual Technical Report (2018-2019) provides evidence of test information function r4.1-7 (TIF) curves to inform item selection and forms creation to Figures for Using Multistage Testing to Enhance target each test form to the intended proficiency levels for Measurement of an English Language the online test (r4.1-2, pp. 2-263 to 2-286) and for the paper Proficiency Test test (r4.1-4, pp. 2-369 to 2-408).
 However, the provided TIF curves for writing call many assumptions about the assessment into question.
 The almost bimodal nature is not normally seen in a well-functioning assessment.
 These same concerns are repeated for Speaking.
-Additionally, the cut scores for the speaking preA are so far away from the area of high accuracy that it calls into question the usefulness of the preA speaking assessment. accommend of the profit opening accommend The issue is that the TIFs show that the test is information function is not always highest at the upper levels of the PLs see r4.1-2 page 277-279).
+Additionally, the cut scores for the speaking preA are so far away from the area of high accuracy that it calls into question the usefulness of the preA speaking assessment. and the second s The issue is that the TIFs show that the test is information function is not always highest at the upper levels of the PLs see r4.1-2 page 277-279).
 Also, accuracy and consistency measures for some composite scores and domains appeared low (see for example r4.1-2 p.
 2-138).
-The provided evidence does not fulfill the request from the initial peer review and does not support the assertion that the assessments being reviewed met this CE. • For computer-adaptive tests, evidence that the assessments produce test forms with adequately precise estimates of an EL's ELP.
-According to the WIDA submission notes: "Each year in April and May, WIDA and its test development vendor (Center for Applied Linguistics) establish an annual refreshment plan for ACCESS for ELLs.
+The provided evidence does not fulfill the request from the initial peer review and does not support the assertion that the assessments being reviewed met this CE. the assessments being reviewed met this CE. • For computer-adaptive tests, evidence that the assessments produce test forms with adequately precise estimates of an EL's ELP.
+A constitute of a William of the constitute of t According to the WIDA submission notes: "Each year in April and May, WIDA and its test development vendor (Center for Applied Linguistics) establish an annual refreshment plan for ACCESS for ELLs.
 The purpose of this plan is to identify slots within the multi-stage adaptive design where new folders of items and tasks should be developed.
-WIDA commits to consistently target high PL Listening items over 0 : 1 1 : 11 11 1 e 1 the evidence requested by the neer reviewers does not necessarily
+WIDA commits to consistently target high PL Listening items over Consistent with the note on page e 1, the evidence requested by the peer reviewers does not necessaril

 Critical Element Evidence (Record document and page # for future Comments/Notes/Questions/Suggestions Regarding reference) State Documentation or Evidence the course of the next two to three years, until the gaps in the item pool are filled.
 This plan will assist in deepening the pool of items that appropriately target PLs 5 and 6 on Listening."
 The peers would like to see evidence that items at the various levels were actually produced and put into the bank.
 For Alternate ACCESS: • Evidence of reliability, including test information functions (TIFs) for overall composite scores.
 R4.1-5 provides TIFs for the alternate ACCESS but the results were not compelling as evidence of the reliability of the assessment.
 In particular, peers noted that the cut score are not in typical locations for a TIF curve.
 Further explanation or an action plan would be needed for this evidence to become sufficient.
-R4.1-5 provides TIFs for the four domains but not for the overall test.
+D415 R4.1-5 provides TIFs for the four domains but not for the overall test.
 The peers would like to see this evidence.

-\X\ The following additional evidence is needed/provide brief rationale:
+X The following additional evidence is needed/provide brief rationale: